Jakob Poulsen: Viborg

 On 15 March 2021, Poulsen was hired as an assistant coach to Lars Friis at Danish 1st Division club Viborg FF.

 Poulsen was named as the interim manager for Viborg on 3 November 2023, as the club were negotiating the sale of Jacob Friis to German club FC Augsburg.
 With Viborg in 9th place at the time of his appointment, his first match in charge came two days later on 5 November, a 2–1 victory over Silkeborg.
 He was appointed as permanent head coach on 19 December 2023 after four matches in charge, with two wins and two losses.
 Viborg would finish the season in 8th place as they lost three of their final four matches of the season, narrowly missing out on a European play-off match behind Randers.

 Poulsen's second season in charge started off slow, as Viborg failed to win any of their opening five Superliga matches and sitting just above the relegation zone.
 They would win three of the following four matches, including a 5–0 away victory over then-winless Vejle.
 By the winter break, Viborg sat in 8th position where they would largely remain for the season.
 Despite an underwhelming league campaign, the team performed well as they pushed into the semi-finals of the Danish Cup with a 7–1 aggregate scoreline over 3rd Division side Brabrand.
 With the league split and falling into the relegation round, Viborg finished the season strong with only one loss in their final 10 games.
 However, with a series of draws and a loss to Vejle, they finished two points behind Silkeborg for a European play-off spot.
 Viborg's run in the Danish Cup also came to an end with consecutive 0–1 losses to Copenhagen, resulting in a 0–2 aggregate scoreline.

 AGF

 Prior to the 2025–26 Danish Superliga season, AGF announced they had signed Poulsen from Viborg, to replace the fired Uwe Rösler.
 One month later on 20 July, he made his official debut as head coach in a 1–1 draw against Sønderjyske.
 After struggling in their opening fixtures, he earned his first win with the club on 8 August, defeating Copenhagen 3–2 at Parken Stadium.
+After round 18, when the Superliga entered into a two-month break for the winter, Poulsen and AGF sat in 1st place in the league.
+Four points ahead of second place Midtjylland, the team had secured their place going into the championship round of the 2025–26 season.
+On 10 May 2026, AGF and Poulsen achieved the club's first Danish championship since 1986, following a 2–0 away win over Brøndby.